-How do I give sertraline tablets to my
+How do I give fluoxetine tablets to my pet?

-Try to disguise the tablets in a small amount of strongly flavoured food that your pet likes.
+This medicine may be given with or without food.
+The tablets may be disguised in a small amount of strongly flavoured food that your pet likes.
 Alternatively, they can be placed carefully on the back of your pet's tongue and their mouth closed until the entire tablet has been swallowed.

-How long will my pet need to take sertraline?
+How long will my pet need to take fluoxetine?

 The duration of administration depends on the condition being treated, the response to medication and the development of any adverse side effects.
-It may take a period of between 3 and 5 weeks before the effect of this medication is seen.
+In certain situations, pets may require treatment for a number of weeks before any effects of the medication are seen.
 Your vet will advise you on the length of time for which you will need to give this medicine.
 This may vary between patients and can be for the rest of their life.